msakho/infinispan-playground-embedded-migration/README.md

 `$ mvn clean package`

 Run the first instance (source):
-The following command will create a HotRod server that will expose the source Cache Manager to be sycnhronized.
+The following command will create a HotRod server that will expose the source Cache Manager to be synchronized.
 The HotRod Server endpoint will listen to the bind adress argument b and the port arguments.

 `$ java -classpath target/infinispan-playground-embedded-migration.jar org.infinispan.playground.embeddedmigration.EmbeddedMigrationSource -c src/main/resources/infinispan.xml -b 127.0.0.1 -p 11222